felipediesel/auto_increment/README.md

 So you have a different column or need a scope. auto_increment provides options.
 You can use it like this:

-    auto_increment column: :letter, scope: [:account_id, :job_id], initial: 'C', force: true, lock: false
+    auto_increment :letter, scope: [:account_id, :job_id], initial: 'C', force: true, lock: false

-* column: the column that will be incremented.
-Can be integer os string (default: code)
+First argument is the column that will be incremented.
+Can be integer or string.

 * scope: you can define columns that will be scoped and you can use as many as you want (default: nil)
 * initial: initial value of column (default: 1)
 * force: you can set a value before create and auto_increment will not change that, but if you do want this, set force to true (default: false)